elliothegamer2/better-auto-sh1mmer/README.md

 use linux dumbass<br>
 <br>"the script no work"
 fix the code your self and no more skid<br>
-"but i dont know bash :sob:"then just dont skid and use the offical builder and use my silly script
+"but i dont know bash :sob:" then just dont skid and use the offical builder and not my silly script